 On our way home we stopped at The Strawberry Farm Shop near Scone for a bacon free breakfast.
 Coffee and delicious home-baking.
 Well, if they can eat cake on the continent for breakfast then why not in Scotland too.
 After all, we were in beautiful rural Perthshire, on an Indian summer like weekend.

-The good news is there are lots of wonderful dog friendly yurts in Scotland, so if you do fancy a spot of glamping in Perthshire or beyond Fido can join you too.
+The good news is there’s loads of wonderful dog friendly glamping accommodation in Scotland.
+So, if you do fancy a glamping adventure of your own, Fido can join you.

 Until next time……….